clo4/lethargy/README.md

 # $ lethargy --option-parsing-for-simple-apps▏

-*Simple scripts don't need the complexity of a full CLI framework.* Lethargy is a small and minimal library that makes it easy to only take the arguments you need, as you need them, and use the remaining arguments for whatever you want.
+*Simple scripts don't need the complexity of a full CLI framework*.
+Lethargy is a small and minimal library that makes it easy to only take the arguments you need, as you need them, and use the remaining arguments for whatever you want.

-Features
+**You should not use this library if you are building a program that has functionality centered around the command line**.
+The features that are omitted are intentionally left out.
+Ultimately, they would be better provided by a library such as [Click](https://click.palletsprojects.com/en/7.x/) or [Argparse](https://docs.python.org/3/library/argparse.html).

+This library does not try to compete with other CLI libraries, but instead allow scripts and prototypes to be iterated on faster by implementing basic command line paradigms.

+Features:

 * Makes implementing basic CLI functionality fast
 * Lightweight (small codebase, only depends on standard library)
 * Simple, boilerplate-free and Pythonic syntax
+* Support for long and short options
+* Treat an option as a flag, or accept arguments
+* Allows a defined or undefined number of arguments

+What it doesn't do:

+* Short-option group expansion (eg. `-xyz` -> `-x -y -z`)
+* `=` arguments (eg. `--quotes=always`)

-## Example app
+## Example

 The program below takes an optional --debug flag, and --exclude which will greedily take every argument provided afterwards.